tengge1/ShadowEditor/README.md

 1. Fix bugs of uploading models and publishing scenes on windows.
 2. Add links to open source projects.
 3. THREE.js math module has translated into golang, [Click](server/three/) for detail.
+4. Use Travis CI as a continuous integration tool.

 ## v0.5.2 has Released